MicrosoftDocs/power-automate-docs/articles/mobile/mobile-create-flow.md

 ---
-title: Create a cloud flow from your phone | Microsoft Docs
+title: Create flows from your phone
 description: Create a cloud flow from a template that, for example, sends a push notification when you receive mail from an address that you specify
 services: ''
 suite: flow